-Step 1: Form NVB1 - Vetting Invitation:
+Form NVB1 - Vetting Invitation:

-- The NVB1 form must be completed specifically for the LCF/CBC Monkstown Musical 2023/24. - Please identify the 'Role Being Vetted for' as LCF/CBC Monkstown Musical 2023/24 - The Name of the Organisation is given as Loreto College Foxrock. - NB: Please ensure that the tick box giving consent for the disclosure of information to the National Vetting Bureau is ticked. - Parent/Guardian signature is required in the Applicant's Signature box.
+- The NVB1 form must be completed specifically for the LCF/CBC Monkstown Musical 2025/26. - Identify the 'Role Being Vetted for' as LCF/CBC Monkstown TY Musical 2025/26 - The Name of the Organisation is given as Loreto College Foxrock. - NB: Please ensure that the tick box giving consent for the disclosure of information to the National Vetting Bureau is ticked. - Parent/Guardian signature is required in the Applicant's Signature box.